shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-pixels-advanced.md

 ---

-# Conversion pixels advanced in Microsoft Invest
+# Microsoft Invest - Conversion pixels advanced

 When creating and exporting conversion pixels, there are some advanced options available.

  > [!TIP]
  > Most of the below options can be performed during pixel export in Invest DSP.
 For details on pixel export, see [Export Conversion Pixels](export-conversion-pixels.md).
 You cannot use the `other` parameter during pixel export.

 ## Use secure pixels